ad030/nvim/README.md

 ### Formatters

-Formatters that can't be downloaded using Mason are found here:
+Formatters that can't be downloaded using Mason:

 - astyle